Back to Home Page

 During this period, Maria Feodorovna initially had considerable influence over the new Tsar, as his mother, but after her daughter in law, the new Empress Alexandra, joined the Romanov family, her influence and involvement in the young couple's affairs and their governance, gradually waned, as one would normally expect in most household environments.

 Alexandra soon disapproved of the liberal attitude of Grand Duke Nicholas, and in particular, for his outspoken criticism of her husband, Nicholas II, for his mishandling of government affairs, notwithstanding the reality that his ineptness may have been a result of his acquiescence to her own growing influence.
 The Grand Duke's criticism increased progressively during the first two tumultuous decades of the new century and his sentiments are well expressed in a letter he penned to the tsar (his nephew), when governmental affairs were particularly dysfunctional.
 (Link) Prime Minister Sergei Witte was even more critical of Alexandra and Nicholas II, as documented in his later memoirs, accusing them of falling victim to the ultra-nationalist propaganda, generated by Alexander Dubrovin and the "Union of Russian People", a fascist-like organization of nobles in support of Russification and an even more autocratic monarchy.
 Grigori Yefimovich Rasputin's meddling in the affairs of the imperial family didn't help matters much either.
-Given these general circumstances and characterizations of Empress Alexandra, it would not have been at all surprising if Peter Verigin's earlier letter to Alexandra, should it have been received, would have fallen on deaf ears.
+Given these general circumstances and characterizations of Empress Alexandra, it would not have been at all surprising that Peter Verigin's earlier letter to Alexandra, should it have been received, would have fallen on deaf ears.

 The Dowager's son, Grand Duke George and Abastuman ...